kchuying/senior-de-assessment/q1/CronScheduler.md

 ## How it works

-In airflow, a Directed Acyclic Graph (DAG) is required to define the workflow.
-DAG calls the python script that cleanses the data files, and move the output file to the respective folders.
+In airflow, a Directed Acyclic Graph (DAG) is created to define the data pipeline workflow.
+DAG calls a python script that cleanses the data files, and move the results to the specified folders.

-1. data_files: 2 raw files that contains membership data
+1. **data_files**: Contains 2 raw files that stores membership data
 (e.g. applications_dataset_1.csv, applications_dataset_2.csv)
-2. data_error_logs: file logs all failed applications
+2. **data_error_logs**: Contains file logs of all failed applications
-(e.g. error_data_logs_<date>.csv)
+(e.g. error_data_logs_< date >.csv)
-3. results: contains successful applications
+3. **results**: Contains successful membership applications
-(e.g. cleansed_data_<date>.csv)
+(e.g. cleansed_data_< date >.csv)

-In this case, you can refer to "clean_applicant_DAG.py" created for this data pipeline.
+You can refer to "clean_applicant_DAG.py" created for this data pipeline.
 The file is located in "docker-airflow-master > dags" folder

 ### Steps to run an airflow docker